jonkiky/platform-etl-backend/README.md

 ##### Cross references

-The Drug Beta step supports the addition of supplementary cross reference data sources subject to the following
+The Drug step supports the addition of supplementary cross reference data sources subject to the following
  limitations:

 - The input file(s) must: